Washing hands with soap and clean water for at least 20 seconds is the best way for children to get rid of germs, including

 To help make sure the sanitizer's taste will not appeal to children, look for the word “denatured" on the bottle.
 You can also check for bitter ingredients such as denatonium benzoate (Bitrex); sucrose octaacetate; or butanol (also called tert-butyl alcohol).

-Some products may contain isopropyl alcohol (isopropanol).
-Be especially careful with these sanitizers around children, since they can be more toxic than those made with regular alcohol.
-Avoid products containing methanol, methyl alcohol, or methylated spirits, which can be very dangerous if consumed.
+Some products are made with isopropyl alcohol (isopropanol).
+Be especially careful with these sanitizers around children, since they can be more toxic than those made with ethanol or ethyl alcohol.